ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ### Storage

-Bouchet has an all-flash storage system from VAST data and does not have any GPFS filesystem. `/nfs/roberts/` hosts Bouchet's home, project and scratch directories.
+Bouchet filesystem is an all-flash storage system from VAST data and does not have any GPFS filesystem. `/nfs/roberts/` hosts Bouchet's home, project and scratch directories.

 |Storage         | Root Directory            | Quota                                   | File Count |
 |----------------|---------------------------|-----------------------------------------|------------|